tunahansalih/tunahansalih.github.io/_posts/2023-10-11-embodied-ai.md

 ## Introduction

 Embodied AI is a fascinating subfield of artificial intelligence research.
 The aim is to create intelligent agents that can interact with the physical world in a human-like way.
-The main challenge in Embodied AI is to develop models that can understand and reason about the visual, linguistic, or sensory information that they receive from the surrounding and use this information to perform tasks in static or dynamic environments.
+The main challenge in Embodied AI is to develop models that can understand and reason about the visual, linguistic, or sensory information that they receive from their surroundings and use this information to perform tasks in static or dynamic environments.

 <figure style="text-align:center;">
   <img src="{{ site.github.url }}/images/blog/embodied-ai-intelligent-agent.png" width="50%" heighth="50%">